Léo Dubois: Galatasaray

+Loan to İstanbul Başakşehir

+On 15 September 2023, he signed a one-year loan deal with fellow Süper Lig club İstanbul Başakşehir.
+He made his debut on 24 September against former club Galatasaray, scoring in a 2–1 defeat.

+Eyüpspor

+On 6 September 2024, Dubois signed with Süper Lig club Eyüpspor.
+On 7 November 2025, Dubois announced his retirement from professional football.

 International career

 Dubois was called up to the France senior team for the first time in May 2019.
 He made his debut on 2 June 2019 in a 2–0 friendly win against Bolivia, coming on for Benjamin Pavard in the 46th minute of the game.
 9 days later, Dubois made his first start for the France senior team and played every minute of the match, in the UEFA Euro 2020 qualifying 4–0 away win over Andorra.

 On 10 October 2021, Dubois came on as a substitute in the 79th minute of the UEFA Nations League Final, a match France would go on to win 2–1 over Spain.

+Personal life

+Dubois' father, Jean-Pierre, was born in Lebanon and was adopted at 13-months old by a French family.
+Following the 2020 Beirut explosion, Dubois launched a fundraising campaign to help rebuild the city.